Department of Linguistics

-Students interested in the linguistics major are encouraged to consult with the department undergraduate advisor, Professor Misha Becker.
+Students interested in the linguistics major are encouraged to consult with the department's director of undergraduate studies, Professor Misha Becker.
 Additional information about the major is provided on the department's Web site at linguistics.web.unc.edu; select the link for the undergraduate program.

 Dual Bachelor'sMaster's Degree Program

 The dual B.A.M.A. program offers highly motivated undergraduates the opportunity to earn an M.A. in less than the usual time by completing some of the M.A. requirements while still an undergraduate.
-Students must have a GPA of 3.3 overall and 3.5 in linguistics.
-Students interested in pursuing this program should consult Director of Undergraduate Studies Misha Becker to assess feasibility.
+Students must have a grade point average of 3.3 overall and 3.5 in linguistics.
+Students interested in pursuing this program should consult the department's director of undergraduate studies, Professor Misha Becker, to assess feasibility.

-The undergraduate minor in linguistics consists of four linguistics courses numbered 200 or higher.
+The minor in linguistics consists of four linguistics courses numbered 200 or higher.
 Two of these courses must be selected from LING 200, 201, 202, and 203 (LING 101 is a prerequisite for these courses).
-In order to fashion a coherent program of study that complements the student's major, the Department of Linguistics encourages students to select the remaining two courses in consultation with the department's undergraduate advisor, Professor Misha Becker.
+In order to fashion a coherent program of study that complements the student's major, the department encourages students to select the remaining two courses in consultation with the department's director of undergraduate studies, Professor Misha Becker.